The ministries whose members serve at Mass and other Liturgical Events include: Altar Servers, the Choir, Eucharistic Ministers, Lectors, and Ushers

 Outreach programs assist those who are in need.
 They include Bereavement Support, Blood Drive, Hispanic Outreach, Evangelization, HOPE, Jesse Tree, Morning Out, and the Memorial Mass

-In addition to Immaculate Conception School, the Parish School of Religion, and Adult Faith Formation, several parish groups are devoted specifically to the religious education and development of our parishioners: Bible Study, CYO, Crusaders Basketball, and Vacation Bible Camp.
+In addition to Immaculate Conception School, the Parish School of Religion, and Adult Faith Formation, several parish groups are devoted specifically to the religious education and development of our parishioners: Bible Study, The Flock (formerly known as CYO), CYO Crusaders Basketball, and Vacation Bible Camp.
 Our Religious Education Program is an after-school and evening program for students not attending Catholic School.
 Anyone willing to share their faith is invited to consider becoming a volunteer catechist.
 No experience is required, but professional teachers are particularly welcome!

 Adoration of the Blessed Sacrament, Assumption Altar Rosary Society, Cenacles of Life, Immaculate Conception Rosary Society, Knights of Columbus, Legion of Mary, and the Padre Pio Prayer Group

 The adoration of Jesus Christ, present in the Holy Eucharist, is an expression of our love for Jesus who loves us without limit and without condition.
 Adorers come to pray and worship Jesus throughout the day.
 Each adorer volunteers a specific time to be present during Exposition of the Blessed Sacrament.
 The time one spends in adoration is a ‘thank you’ to Christ for his great love for us that was shown when he was crucified on the cross to pay the penalty for our sins and to give us eternal life.
 This ministry assures someone is present at every moment of adoration.